A248/LibertyBans/CONTRIBUTING.md

 ## Distribution

 LibertyBans is distributed in two ways.
+Snapshot builds are created automatically by the CI server (currently, Github Actions).
+Full releases are executed locally using the build/orchestrate-release.sh script.

-### The release distribution
+### The release distribution (full releases)

 The release distribution is a lightweight jar which downloads its dependencies at runtime, with SHA-512 hash verification.
 This jar is published to SpigotMC and Github Releases.
+It is what most users download.

-### The development distribution
+### The development distribution (snapshot builds)

 The development distribution is intended for compiling and running from source.
 It uses a nested jar format and extracts these jars at runtime.
+Snapshot jars distributed over Discord or Modrinth use this packaging.

 ## Testing